Fees - Session 2018/2019

 The School continues to operate an advanced fees scheme, details of which can be obtained from the Head of Finance & Operations.

-On acceptance of a place at St Columba’s, a Debenture to the value of £350 must be purchased for all new entrants.
-A refund equivalent to the original value of the Debenture will be made to the registered holder upon written request, when the student finally leaves the school.
+On acceptance of a place at St Columba’s, a deposit of £350 must be paid by all new entrants.
+This deposit will be refunded to the payer upon written request when the student finally leaves the School.

 St Columba’s School is pleased to operate a bursary fund, which can provide financial assistance towards tuition fees for children who would otherwise be unable to take up places at the School.